 'Performance' cookies collect information about how you use our website e.g. which pages you visit, and if you experience any errors.
 We use these only to improve our site or measure response rates.
 All information collected by these cookies is anonymous and does not in any way impact on your privacy.
 We need to use them to maintain our site's effectiveness and ease of use and to improve how our website works, understand what interests our users or measure how effective certain features of our Website are.

 For example we use these to provide statistics on how our Website is used.
 We do not pass this information to anyone.
 We also use performance cookies to help us improve the website by measuring any errors that occur or test different designs of our website.

 In some cases, some of these cookies are managed for us by third parties.
 Where cookies are managed by third parties, any data may be used by such third parties but all data is collected in anonymised form and is used in aggregate.

-Performance cookies provided by this site:
+Analytics cookies provided by this site:

 'Functionality' cookies are used to provide services or to remember settings and choices you make to improve your experience during your visit.